-Cool Running - Distributed audio systems can place terrific demands on a home's AC power.
+Cool Running Class H Topology - Distributed audio systems can place terrific demands on a home's AC power.
 Sometimes just a little brownout can cause an amplifier to pull enough current to blow the house circuit breaker.
 Even when they're running properly, most amplifiers put out enough heat to make any air conditioning system sweat.
 AudioControl takes care of these problems with our patented (US Patent #5,708,577) power supply regulation and Class-H amplifier design.
 Both of these features combine to create one of the most reliable and efficient audio amplifiers available.
 Higher efficiency means a cooler running amplifier.
 The advanced power supply regulation also minimizes circuit breaker-popping in-rush currents.

-Built For The Long Haul - The ArchitectTM 900 Series has been designed with durability in mind.
-The Lightdrive protection circuitry defends The ArchitectTM and your speakers against clipping, distortion, damage, and even teenage parties.
-Even if the party lasts all weekend.
+Built For The Long Haul - The ArchitectTM Model 1100 Series are designed with durability in mind.
+Our exclusive LightDrive anticlipping protection circuitry defends The ArchitectTM and your speakers against clipping, distortion, damage, and even teenage parties, even if the party lasts all weekend.
 Each channel pair is independently protected so a problem in one channel will not affect the rest of the system.

-Specially-Designed Equalization Controls - (Model 960 and Model 961) The ArchitectTM 900 Series is intended to provide a dramatic sound improvement for "small" speakers, such as those with 6-inch and 8-inch woofers.
+Specially-Designed Equalization Controls - (Models 1160 and 1161) The equalization circuit is intended to provide a dramatic sound improvement for "small" speakers, such as those with 6-inch and 8-inch woofers.
 The Architect's 75Hz, 250Hz, 700Hz, 2500Hz and 12KHz band centers were chosen to optimize in-wall and 2-way bookshelf speakers at critical frequencies where adjustment is most advantageous.
 The bandwidths (or 'Q' as our engineering types call it) have also been optimized for the difficulties that in-wall speakers present.
-This allows The ArchitectTM 900 Series to improve the sound of these smaller speakers better than any other equalizer.
+This allows The ArchitectTM Model 1160 Series to improve the sound of these smaller speakers better than any other equalizer.

-PFM Subsonic Filter - The Architect's Programmable Frequency Match (PFM) circuitry is a bass-blocking 40 Hz filter which protects small speakers and improves their overall sound.
-It gives small woofers only those frequencies they can use by "chopping off" bass below 40Hz.
-The woofer is protected and can do a better job of reproducing midbass and higher frequencies.
+Subsonic Filter - The Architect's subsonic filter circuitry is a bassblocking 18dB/octave 38 Hz filter which protects small speakers and improves their overall sound.
+It gives small woofers only those frequencies they can reproduce by "chopping off" bass below 40Hz.
+The woofer is protected and can do a better job of reproducing mid-bass and higher frequencies.

-Ethernet Network Compatible - (Model 961) The power of the Internet is built into the Architect.
+Ethernet Network Compatible - (Model 1161) The power of the Internet is built into the Architect.
 This internal web server provides remote service diagnostic capabilities and enables the system integrator to control this amplifier via Ethernet.

-Made in the Northwest Rainforest - The ArchitectTM 900 Series began its existence at our factory in Mountlake Terrace, Washington, a few miles north of Seattle.
+Made in the Northwest Rainforest - The ArchitectTM Model 1100 Series began their existence at our factory in Mountlake Terrace, Washington, a few miles north of Seattle.
 Here, we also build precision test instruments, equalizers, analyzers and a totally awesome line of car stereo components.
 AudioControl started in 1977 and has won so many audio industry awards for design and engineering excellence that our reception room wall is starting to sag.
 But enough about us, let's start getting the most from the audio system!